fortrabbit/legal/security-measures.md

 # Security measures of fortrabbit

-last reviewed on June 1st, 2018
+last reviewed on March 23rd, 2020

 **It's our duty to keep the infrastructure secure.** While we don’t like to expose too much detail — as secrecy is part of security — the following technical and organizational measures may give you some confidence: